Fastest journey2hr 56m

 There are also occasional Thalys trains which run non-stop from Brussels Midi to Antwerp Central.
 They take just 35 minutes, but are usually very expensive.
 Advance reservation is compulsory for Thalys.
 So we advise sticking to the Intercity trains, where your ticket can be used on any train.

-Other journeys to Antwerpen View all journeys to Antwerp
+Other journeys to Antwerp View all journeys to Antwerp